shabin5785/react-notes/Notes_3.md

 - React provides a few built-in Hooks like useState.
 You can also create your own Hooks to reuse stateful behavior between different components.

+- When you call useEffect, you’re telling React to run your “effect” function after flushing changes to the DOM.
+Effects are declared inside the component so they have access to its props and state.
+By default, React runs the effects after every render — including the first render.